In the last couple weeks I have been helping many people who have been requesting assistance with their entryways.

 - Somewhere to set – when you or a guest walk into a house, you usually have something to set down immediately.
 Whether it’s a purse, wallet, drink or keys, a space to set things is very useful directly inside a main door.
 A console or entry table is the most common choice for foyers.
 If you’re working with a mudroom sometimes a desk can work.
 A side or backdoor sometimes have limited space so a thin wall shelf may have to do the trick.
 If the space is small, don’t add a full piece of furniture, but rather mount something directly to the wall to keep the space from getting cluttered.

 - Somewhere to hang – you will need somewhere to hang coats, jackets and bags in an entryway.
-A closet nearby is the best choice as things are easy to hang and kept out of sight.
+A closet nearby is the best choice as things are easy to hang and keep out of sight.
 If there is none, consider a coat rack or wall hooks.

 - Somewhere to sit – chairs and benches are best in long or large spaces.
 If your entryway is small or narrow, consider a stool or ottoman.
 If your entryway opens up onto a landing at a stairwell, you may have to forgo the extra furniture and consider the stair your seat.